pixeljetstream/glslc/README.md

 ### Other options:

+-notseparable

+> Will not mark the program separable (default is false if GL_ARB_separate_shader_objects is supported) prior attaching and linking.

 -o *outputfilename*

-> NVIDIA drivers can output pseudo assembly based on NV_program
+> NVIDIA drivers can output pseudo assembly file based on NV_program

 -DMACRO[=VALUE]